taxborn/betsi/NOTES.md

+# Why not RNNs?
+One main limitation of recurrent neural networks is that it has a limited memory, and can only recall a finite amount of tokens (sometimes referred to as time steps).
+Transformer models theoretically have an infinite amount of memory/recall.

+RNNs are also slow for long sequences.

+**TODO** Fill out more.

 # Input embedding
 ![Input embedding example](./resources/input-embedding.png)
 This is discussed in section 3.4 in the arXiv paper.
 Input embeddings is a way to represent our input sentence in